 It is the process in which tokens are removed from circulation, which reduces the number of coins in use.
 Burning means the tokens are sent to a wallet address that cannot be used for transactions other than receiving the coins.
 Hence the tokens can no longer be used.
 It is similar to publicly traded companies’ practice of buying back stock to reduce the number of shares in circulation.
 Cryptocurrency burning is practised to increase the value of a currency.

 If you want to trade, buy and sell cryptocurrencies or blockchain-based applications, you need a crypto wallet.
-They allow you to store and transfer your funds with complete security because they are cryptographically safeguarded
+They allow you to store and transfer your funds with complete security because they are cryptographically safeguarded.

-Decentralized crypto exchanges (DEXs)
+Decentralized Crypto Exchanges (DEXs)

-Decentralised exchanges or DEXs is a peer-to-peer marketplaces where transactions occur directly between crypto traders.
+Decentralised exchanges or DEXs is a peer-to-peer marketplace where transactions occur directly between crypto traders.
 This means users can buy and sell cryptocurrencies with one another without the need for brokers.
 Users connect their crypto wallet to a DEX, select their crypto trading pair of choice, enter the amount, and hit the swap button.
 The most popular DEXs — like Uniswap and Sushiswap — utilize the Ethereum blockchain.
 Unlike centralized exchanges, DEXs don’t allow for exchanges between fiat and crypto — instead, they trade cryptocurrency tokens for other cryptocurrency tokens.